eddiesTime/sme_app/raw_documentation.md

 #### Introduction

 Bloc [[@BlocDartPackage]](https://pub.dev/packages/bloc) is a package developed by Felix Angelov.
-It extends the core principles of BLoC and provides a simple API, which reduces the amount of boilerplate code to work with Streams.
+It extends the core principles of BLoC and provides a simple API, which reduces the amount of boilerplate code to work with streams.

 Additionally, the package flutter_bloc [[@FlutterBlocFlutter]](https://pub.dev/packages/flutter_bloc) is used, which provides a collection of widgets for Flutter to handle Blocs.